alephdata/memorious/docs/buildingcrawler.md

 #### DAV index

-The `dav_index` method lists the files in a WebDAV directory; the directory is passed via the `url` of the previous stage data.
+The `dav_index` method lists the files in a WebDAV directory and does nad HTTP `get` on them; the directory is passed via the `url` of the previous stage data.

 Output data:

-* TODO
+* The serialized result of the HTTP `GET` response.

 #### Session